Soapsuds/sm64rt/README.md

 Fork of [sm64pc/sm64ex](https://github.com/sm64pc/sm64ex) that adds support for [RT64](https://github.com/DarioSamo/RT64), a hardware-accelerated real-time path tracer.

-## Technical Preview
+## Alpha Phase

-**At the moment, this mod is a technical preview and should only be used by those willing to tolerate problems such as visual glitches and performance problems**.
+**At the moment, this mod is currently in its alpha phase and should only be used by those willing to tolerate problems such as visual glitches and performance problems**.
 This project is subject to have major changes in the future in anything from its architecture, design, aesthetic and performance.
 Any help towards solving these issues is welcome.

 Please do not report issues that don't provide new information.
 Remember to check if your problem has already been reported on the [issue tracker](https://github.com/DarioSamo/sm64rt/issues).

-Performance is the first thing that will be worked on and it has plenty of room for optimization at the moment.
-If you cannot reach the target framerate, it's recommended to lower the resolution with the internal scaler, as it has the biggest impact in performance out of all the options.
+Performance is highly dependent on the target resolution and it still has plenty of room for improvement.
+If you can access them, upscalers like NVIDIA DLSS will help significantly in achieving higher framerates.
+If you cannot reach the target framerate, it's recommended to lower the resolution with the internal scaler or select a lower quality DLSS preset, as it has the biggest impact in performance out of all the options.

 ## Requirements
 * Windows 10 (2004 or newer)